smartiniOnGitHub/cloudevent.js/README.md

 ```

 Look into the [example](./example/) folder for more sample scripts that uses the library
-(inline but it's the same using it from npm registry).
+(inline but it's the same using it from npm registry);
+you can find even examples for using JSONBatch objects (array of CloudEvent instances).

 ## Requirements